Healthcare in Taiwan: National Health Insurance

 The current healthcare system in Taiwan, known as National Health Insurance (NHI, 全民健康保險), was instituted in 1995.
 NHI is a single-payer compulsory social insurance plan that centralizes the disbursement of healthcare funds.
-The system promises equal access to healthcare for all citizens, and the population coverage had reached 99% by the end of 2004.
+The system promises equal access to healthcare for all citizens.
+Population coverage reached 99.9% by the end of 2023.
 NHI is mainly financed through premiums, which are based on the payroll tax, and is supplemented with out-of-pocket payments and direct government funding.
 In the initial stage, fee-for-service predominated for public and private providers.
 Most health providers operate in the private sector and form a competitive market on the health delivery side.
 However, many healthcare providers took advantage of the system by offering unnecessary services to a larger number of patients and then billing the government.
 In the face of increasing loss and the need for cost containment, NHI changed the payment system from fee-for-service to a global budget, a kind of prospective payment system, in 2002.
+Then, in 2013, the second-generation NHI system was launched to increase the funding pool.
+Supplementary premiums were levied at a 4.91% rate on high bonuses, professional fees, investment interest, stock dividends, and rent to ensure greater fairness in premium contributions.

 The implementation of universal healthcare created fewer health disparities for lower-income citizens in Taiwan.
 Additionally, life expectancy increased more in health class groups that had higher mortality rates before national health insurance was introduced.
-Life expectancy in Taiwan is about 80 years old as of 2018.
-Infant mortality rate is low and only 4 deaths for 1,000 live births as well as fertility rates are very high and stable.
-Taiwan has shifted its approach to allow its country to set structures and functions for other countries to follow.
-Although there are many different people to tend to including the disabled, Taiwan has catered to its best ability and also supported more than 23.4 million citizens to provide this universal healthcare.
+Life expectancy in Taiwan was 80.2 years as of 2023.
+Infant mortality rate was low, at only 4.3 deaths for 1,000 live births in 2023.
+Fertility rates are very high and stable.

 History

 Modern medicine only reached Taiwan after the Japanese invasion in 1895.
-Disease was one of the biggest challenges faced by the Japanese in their early years on Taiwan, a Japanese Prince who was part of the invasion force died of malaria.
+Disease was one of the biggest challenges faced by the Japanese in their early years on Taiwan.
+A Japanese Prince who was part of the invasion force died of malaria.
 The Japanese introduced western medicine and modern sanitation practices.
 The introduction of water purification plants reduced the spread of cholera and other diseases.
 Communicable disease was a major issue, a plague outbreak lasted from 1898 to 1918.
 Malaria was reduced through the draining of wetlands and the clearing of bamboo forests.

 Following the retreat of the KMT to Taiwan healthcare consisted of a mix of Japanese era institutions and military/veterans institutions which the KMT brought with them along with 1.5 million troops and civilians.
 Healthcare continued to be almost entirely a government concern until the 1970s when a number of Taiwan’s leading industrial groups opened hospitals.

 In July 2013, the Department of Health was restructured as the Ministry of Health and Welfare.